kshraddha1413/SalesForceDoc/README.md

  **Apex** is a programming language that uses Java-like syntax and acts like database stored procedures.
 Apex enables developers to add business logic to system events, such as button clicks, updates of related records, and Visualforce pages.

+ Because Apex is a data-focused language and is saved on the Lightning Platform, it has direct access to your data in Salesforce.

+ **DML Statements**
+The following DML statements are available.

+1)insert
+2)update
+3)upsert
+delete
+4)undelete
+5)merge

+The *upsert* DML operation creates new records and updates sObject records within a single statement, using a specified field to determine the presence of existing objects, or the ID field if no field is specified.

+The *merge* statement merges up to three records of the same sObject type into one of the records, deleting the others, and re-parenting any related records.

+You can retrieve a record from the database to obtain its fields, including the ID field, but this can’t be done with DML.
+You’ll need to write a query by using SOQL.
+You’ll learn about SOQL in another unit.

+You can perform DML operations either on a single sObject, or in bulk on a list of sObjects.

+You can delete persisted records using the delete statement.
+Deleted records aren’t deleted permanently from Lightning Platform, but they’re placed in the Recycle Bin for 15 days from where they can be restored.

+**Should You Use DML Statements or Database Methods?**
+Use DML statements if you want any error that occurs during bulk DML processing to be thrown as an Apex exception that immediately interrupts control flow (by using try. . .catch blocks).
+This behavior is similar to the way exceptions are handled in most database procedural languages.
+Use Database class methods if you want to allow partial success of a bulk DML operation—if a record fails, the remainder of the DML operation can still succeed.
+Your application can then inspect the rejected records and possibly retry the operation.
+When using this form, you can write code that never throws DML exception errors.
+Instead, your code can use the appropriate results array to judge success or failure.
+Note that Database methods also include a syntax that supports thrown exceptions, similar to DML statements.
+Working with Related Records